-The following readmission categories pertain to former Cal State LA students who were admitted to and successfully completed at least one semester in a degree seeking baccalaureate program.
+The following readmission categories pertain to former Cal State LA students who successfully completed at least one semester in a degree seeking baccalaureate program and have lost their continuing student status.
 Readmission consideration is based on both the academic standing when they left as well as whether they have attempted units since their enrollment in the Cal State LA degree program.
 Degree seeking students who are on an approved educational leave do not need to reapply for admission.

-- The CSU has launched a new application system called Cal State Apply.
-You can find helpful CSU information at Cal State Apply.
+Applicants must apply via the online Cal State Apply application.
 For some tips on how to complete the application, visit our Application Tips webpage.

-- The new CSU application requires you to enter all college coursework so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.
+The Cal State Apply application requires you to enter all college coursework, including Cal State LA courses, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.

 Returning Student Admission Eligibility

 If you left the Cal State LA degree program in good academic standing, or were on probation, and you have attempted units at another college/university or through the College of Professional and Global Education (PaGE) since you were in degree seeking status, you are considered a Returning Transfer Student.
 Returning Transfer Students are held to the same eligibility requirements, application procedures, and deadlines as new transfer students.
 They are also given 'local preference' for admission consideration.
 Refer to the Transfer Admissions webpage for details.